-This is a more-advanced move.
+This is a more advanced move.
 You’ll keep your feet on the floor.
 Stand with your back against a wall, your feet about shoulder-width apart.
 Slowly bend your knees, and keep your back and pelvis against the wall.
 Hold for 5-10 seconds.
 Don’t bend too deeply.
-If you feel pressure or discomfort in your knees, adjust your position.
+If you feel pressure or discomfort in your knees, change your position.
 Repeat the exercise, and try to hold the sit position a few seconds longer each time.

 5. Calf Raises

 Stand facing the back of a sturdy chair, other support such as the back of a couch, or a wall bar at the gym.
 You can also do this on the stairs, holding on to the banister with your heels hanging off the edge of the step.
 Slowly raise the heels as high as you can, then lower.
 Do three sets of 10-15.
 When it becomes easy, lift one foot slightly off the floor, with all your weight on the other foot.

 Place one foot on a step bench, platform, or the lowest step on a staircase.
 Keeping your pelvis level, bend your knee and slowly lower the opposite foot to the floor.
 Lightly touch your toe to the floor, then rise back up.
 Repeat 10-15 times, then switch legs.
 Too easy?
 Use a higher step, or touch your heel instead of your toe.